dreikanter/alex.musayev.com/pages/cv-en.md

 * Distributed systems design and developing for enterprise automation and monitoring systems.
 * Data collection and visualization systems development.
-* Embedded software testing, deployment and support.
+* Embedded software testing, deployment, and support.
 * Requirements analysis, technical documentation.
 * Office LAN administration (25 workplaces).

 Achievements:

 * Launched automated control systems for [VTB Bank](http://vtb.ru) headquarters, Kronverk Business Center and a number of other office and residential buildings in Saint-Petersburg.
-* Kilowatt-hours and giga-calories saved by control algorithms optimization for embedded systems.
+* Kilowatt-hours and Giga-calories saved by control algorithms optimization for embedded systems.

 ## Some of personal non-commercial projects

-* Bibliography generator for science texts based on the GOST 7.0.5-2008 standard requirements (a tool which helps to get rid of a cumbersome list of weak rules which should be kept in mind during bibliography drafting).
+* Bibliography generator for science texts based on the GOST 7.0.5-2008 standard requirements (a tool to get rid of a cumbersome list of weak rules, which should be kept in mind during bibliography drafting).
-* Google Chrome browser extensions with a few thousands of users ([Narod Downloader](http://b23.ru/33f6), [B23](http://b23.ru/33f7)).
+* Google Chrome browser extensions with a few thousand of users ([Narod Downloader](http://b23.ru/33f6), [B23](http://b23.ru/33f7)).
 * [Public-Static](https://github.com/dreikanter/public-static) — static web site builder (it used to generate this page).
 * Open source blog CMS: Motoko Smart Blogging System ([github.com/dreikanter/motoko](https://github.com/dreikanter/motoko)).
 * Proven concept of Git version control system usage for web content management (specialized CMS for wishlists generation based on Git backend).